nehbehl/FCND-Estimation-CPP/README.md

 MeasuredStdDev_GPSPosXY = 0.703
 MeasuredStdDev_AccelXY = 0.506

-***Success criteria:*** *Your standard deviations should accurately capture the value of approximately 68% of the respective measurements.*
+***Success criteria:*** *The standard deviations should accurately capture the value of approximately 68% of the respective measurements.*

 Here is an image of the Sensor Noise output:
 ![Scenario 6 - Sensor Noise](./images/SensorNoise.jpg)